bugdisclose/bugdisclose/README.md

 3. 📚 **Learning Quest**:
    - 🔍 Reverse Engineering: Taking things apart to see how they tick
-   - 📱 Mobile App Security: Because phones need love too
+   - 📱 AI Security: Because AI is interesting
-   - 🚗 Vehicle Security: Making sure your car doesn't drive itself to the hacker's house

 <br>